redstar/LLtool/README.md

 A predicate can be inserted at the beginning of an optional group or at the beginning of an sequence in case the sequence itself can derive epsilon or is embedded in an optional group.

+Another approach to solving this task is to deliberately create an LL (1) conflict and then use a resolver:

+    %token id
+    %start import
+    %%
+    import :
+      "import" ( %if {. isAlias() && isV2 .} id ":=" id
+               | id
+               ) ;

+LLtools checks if resolver and predicates are placed correctly.
+Incorrectly placed resolvers and predicates are ignored and a warning is printed.

 ## Open tasks